Equity Release in Scotland

 Independent Mortgage Advisor

 For a time, equity release and lifetime mortgages in Scotland were hard to come by.
-There were few to no providers offering it as an option, but there was also a perceived lack of demand.
+Few to no providers offered them as an option, and there was also a perceived lack of demand.
 That is no longer the case, however.

 Here, we examine equity release schemes in Scotland, the eligibility criteria surrounding them, and who to approach for the best product for you.